ibmresilient/resilient-community-apps/fn_whois_rdap/README.md

 * Initial Release

 ---
-This integration allows for gathering of WHOIS registry information using the improved RDAP protocol from an IP address, domain name or URL artifacts on a Resilient Incident.

 ## Overview
 <!--
   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Resilient Circuits Components for 'fn_whois_rdap**
+**Retrieving registry information for IP, URL or DNS Artifacts**

  ![screenshot: main](./doc/screenshots/main.png)

-Resilient Circuits Components for 'fn_whois_rdap
+This integration retrieves registry information (via legacy WHOIS or new RDAP protocol) for IP, URL or DNS Artifacts that provides enrichment and threat intelligence on suspicious address.
+The information is added directly to artifact description and can include dns-zone, asn and asn description & other useful metadata.

 ---